2190594W/l4-project-research/reports/2190594w_status_report.md

 * *The OpenABE library is both new and relatively inactive, and as such the available documentation can be unclear with regards to certain problems.*
 * *OpenABE itself proved troublesome to correctly compile on the development system.*
 * *Further, the PyOpenABE bindings were extremely difficult to compile due to compatibility issues with macOS 10.14.1 and the OpenSSL library.*
+* *Lastly, files encrypted by PyOpenABE do not, at present, appear to be compatible with OpenABE CLI tools.*

 ### Risks